CAL Automotive Creations: Revolutionizing the classic car experience

 I started building a ‘52 Chevy business coupe with my father in the late ‘90s.
 Full tube chassis, hand made everything.
 It was a really cool car!
 My dad and I traveled all over to every big car show.
 This helped feed ideas for the ‘52 chevy business coupe and my shop I planned to start one day called CAL Creations.
 (CAL are my initals, my real name is Christopher Andrew Leach).
 In the meantime, I became good friends with many of the builders I looked up to in the magazines.

-I quit my job right then and there and never felt bad about it!
-I started working on the car day in and day out.
-A couple months later Ron stopped by one day and said “man, you are dedicated to this.”
-I said “yes, this is what love to do!”
-He responded, “I will help you start a company.
-Build the ‘40 how you want.
-In fact, let’s take it to Detroit.”
-So then and there is when Checkered Past was born.
-Ron showed me the ropes of business and I appreciate everything he has done for me!
-I started completely over on Ron’s ‘40.
-Cutting every square inch of metal out of the car and hand-crafting everything.
+I quit my job later that day and never looked back!
+I worked on that car day in and day out.
+A couple months later Ron stopped by and noticed my passion.
+He said “Man, you are dedicated to this.”
+I said “Yes, this is what love to do!”
+He then helped me start a company and allowed me to build the ‘40 how I wanted.
+In fact, it was his idea to take the ‘40 to Detroit.
+This is when Checkered Past was born.
+Knowing what it took to compete in the Ridler, I ended up cutting into every square inch of metal of the car and hand-crafting everything.
+Around this time I also hired my first employee, Erik Hanson.

 Checkered Past.
 Bright Future.

-Then it came.
-As soon as they said 1940, my life had changed.
-I don’t remember much after that.
-Monday morning we started back home with my phone ringing non-stop.
-I had no idea how these magazines and companies got my number.
+The moment they said ‘‘1940,” my mind was in a whirlwind.
+I honestly don’t remember much after that due to the shock I was in.
+Monday morning as we started back home, my phone was non-stop ringing.
+I had no idea how these magazines and companies got my number!
 It was constant.
 That Sunday evening in Detroit was a fork in the road for me!
-I put nearly 60k miles on the truck and trailer that year showing Checkered Past all over the country.
-Somehow this had worked!

 CAL Takes a Leap Forward